jhhest/docker-server/README.md

 ![raspberry pi](IMG/a999bb5f-Raspberry+Pi+4.webp)

+## intro

 > This document is my personal log of making a home server with a raspberry pi 4 (4GB model).
+> If you like to know more about docker, what it is and how it works i recommend to watch this video: [Andreas Spiess: #295 Raspberry Pi Server based on Docker, with VPN, Dropbox backup, Influx, Grafana, etc.](https://www.youtube.com/watch?v=a6mjt8tWUws).
+It explaines in a simple way what docker is, how it works and how you can use it.
+It is only 18 minutes and i think it is one of best video's that explaines in a short way what docker is, how it works and how you can use it.

+## Why making a server with docker, a raspberry pi and ubuntu?

 > I believe docker is a usefull skill and tool in any development environment.
 I document my steps to learn how to work with docker, docker-compose and ubuntu.

-> In this document i will show how to setup ubuntu on a raspberry pi, install docker and docker compose in an easy way.
-I will use docker-compose to setup containers.
-I will attach an external usb disk for extra space.

 ## installation